-Daniel J. Galvin is an associate professor of political science and faculty fellow at the Institute for Policy Research at Northwestern University.
-He is also a nonresident fellow at the Center for Innovation in Worker Organization at the Rutgers University School of Management and Labor Relations.
-His current book project examines the development of alt-labor groups and the changing politics of workers’ rights and the efforts of low-wage workers to build power and strengthen their rights and protections in the workplace.
+Daniel J. Galvin is an associate professor of political science and a faculty fellow at the Institute for Policy Research at Northwestern University.
+His current research focuses on labor policy and politics, worker organizations, and the enforcement of labor standards.
+He is writing a book on the changing politics of workers’ rights and the efforts of low-wage workers to build power and strengthen their rights and protections in the workplace.
 He also researches and writes on presidential politics, political parties, and American political development.
-He is the author of Presidential Party Building: Dwight D. Eisenhower to George W. Bush (Princeton University Press), co-editor of Rethinking Political Institutions: The Art of the State (New York University Press), and has published numerous journal articles and book chapters.
+He is the author of Presidential Party Building: Dwight D. Eisenhower to George W. Bush, co-editor of Rethinking Political Institutions: the Art of the State, and has published numerous journal articles and book chapters.
 Galvin received his Ph.D. in political science from Yale University and his B.A. in politics and legal studies from Brandeis University.

 Want to connect with Equitable Growth?Contact Us